Never separate the life you live from the words you speak.

 I believe politics shouldn’t be about winning, but about improving people’s lives and the world we live in.
 And that’s why I’ve dedicated my life to fighting for the public interest.

 I am the product of hardworking parents that taught me the future belongs to those who are passionate and who work hard.
 From my father, a family physician, I learned what it means to devote one’s life to the service of others.
 From house calls to hospital visits to being perpetually “on call,” he has been a constant caretaker for others.
-It was my mother who taught me that improving people’s lives can also occur through political action.
+It was my mother who taught me that improving people’s lives can also occur through political participation.
 Growing up, I went door-to-door with her each year to canvass for progressive candidates.
-She taught me the power of voting and to fight for what I believe, always.
+She taught me the power of civic participation and to fight for what I believe, always.

 The future I wanted to fight for when founding New Era Colorado as a recent CU graduate is now the present and there is no doubt that we’re faced with the fierce urgency of now.
 Although my generation is the first to experience the impacts of climate change, it’s the last to be able to do anything about it.
 It’s time for bold action.
 As your Senator, I have fought to pass the most aggressive carbon emission reduction goals in the country, increase investment and development of renewable energy in Colorado, and championed the largest overhaul of oil and gas regulations in over 60 years.